ross-spencer/eyeglass/README.md

 eyeglass
 ========

 Sample 'file format' specification and applications for understanding issues in digital preservation.
-Format stores information for an eyeglass prescription.
+The format stores the information required for an eyeglass prescription for a single patient.